Opening Doors Through Research

-By sending a simple email to a professor whose work interested her, Emily Warman became an NSF-funded researcher.Emily Warman (CS ’16)
+By sending a simple email to a professor whose work interested her, Emily Warman became an NSF-funded researcher.Emily Warman (COMPUTER SCIENCE ’16)

 Emily Warman (CS ’16) conducted research with Associate Professor Aron Culotta, the head of Illinois Tech’s Text Analysis in the Public Interest Lab, creating a reusable framework to predict the demographics of Twitter users based on who they follow.
 Culotta trained the model, and Warman applied it to predict the demographics of people who tweeted about e-cigarettes.

 “I had no idea that I’d love it and learn more from research than I have in any class,” Warman says.
 “I learned Python, using APIs [application program interfaces], and the fundamentals of data science and machine learning.
 I also learned about libraries and technologies that are popular in industry—something you don’t usually learn in the classroom.”

 Warman says the research opportunity opened many doors, and is grateful that Culotta gave her a shot.